How to Run for Local Office

 • Phone banking (both calling and texting)

-Combining such tactics with in-person voter outreach shows voters that you’re invested in the campaign and in the community.
+Combining such tactics with in-person voter outreach shows voters that you’re invested in the campaign and the community.

-Not to mention, simple marketing can also clue people into you as a candidate, helping them educate themselves on the issues and why you’re the best fit for the job.
+Simple marketing can also clue people into you as a candidate, helping them educate themselves on the issues and why you’re the best fit for the job.

 Voter Registration

-Data suggests that, when you make it easier to vote, more people do.
+Data suggests that when you make it easier to vote, more people do.
 That’s why it benefits you, as a candidate, to include voter registration in your canvassing efforts.
 Taking the time to help people get registered shows voters that you are “in this together.”

 Let’s face it.
-Registering to vote is one of those pesky tasks that can fall by the wayside, especially after disruptive life events like moving or changing your name.
+Registering to vote is one of those annoying tasks that can fall by the wayside, especially after disruptive life events like moving or changing your name.
 Presenting an easy way for your supporters to either update their registration or register for the first time is another way to increase support for your campaign.

-Plus, proactively engaging the community to register voters gets younger people more involved in politics.
+Proactively engaging the community to register voters gets younger people more involved in politics.
 In 2020, more than half of young people (ages 18–29) voted, a trend that may continue with the increased activism seen in recent years due in part to the pressing issues of climate change, police brutality, economic disparities, and the legislative attacks on rights ranging from abortion to voting.

 Get Out The Vote (GOTV)

-In the days and weeks leading up to Election Day, all of your canvassing and phone banking should shift to GOTV efforts.
+In the days and weeks leading up to Election Day, your canvassing and phone banking should shift to GOTV efforts.
 Your campaign should be calling and knocking on doors to remind people to vote on Election Day or to complete/return their mail-in ballots.

 GOTV efforts are especially important for lower-profile elections, such as the midterms or elections for local offices.
 Elections at those levels tend to see dips in voter participation.